qpv-research-group/rayflare/docs/Options/user_options.rst

 Options used only by the TMM
 ---------------------------------------------

-- lookuptable_angles: when using combined ray-tracing/TMM in the matrix framework, how many local indicence angles should be stored in the TMM lookup table.
+- **lookuptable_angles**: when using combined ray-tracing/TMM in the matrix framework, how many local indicence angles should be stored in the TMM lookup table.
+- **coherent**: for a full TMM structure calculation (not using the matrix framework), True if the structure is fully coherent, otherwise False.
+- **coherency_list**: for a full TMM structure calculation, a list of strings specifying whether each layer should be treated coherently ('c') or incoherently ('i').
+The incidence and transmission medium are not included, the first element in the list corresponds to the first layer in the structure.

 .. automodule:: rayflare.options